WFMY-TV

 WFMY-TV (channel 2) is a television station licensed to Greensboro, North Carolina, United States, serving as the CBS affiliate for the Piedmont Triad region.
-Owned by Tegna Inc., the station maintains studios on Phillips Avenue in Greensboro and a transmitter in Randleman, North Carolina.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar also owns Fox affiliate WGHP (channel 8).
+WFMY-TV's studios are located on Phillips Avenue in Greensboro, and its transmitter is located in Randleman, North Carolina.

 WFMY began broadcasting in 1949; it was the second television station in North Carolina after WBTV in Charlotte and the first to originate a live broadcast.
 It was owned by the Greensboro News Company, publishers of the Greensboro Daily News and Daily Record.
 It aired programming from all major networks in its early years, when it was the only station in the Triad, though it was always primarily a CBS affiliate.
 WFMY became the highest-rated station in the market and the traditional ratings leader, with such regionally popular local shows as The Old Rebel Show and The Good Morning Show.
 Beginning in the late 1990s, sharper competition from the other major stations in the market has reduced and at times eliminated the lead WFMY-TV once had.